 Use of LCSH as a Thesaurus

-- Medical records—Data processing sh85083013
+Medical records--Data processing

-- Interstitial cystitis sh90000763
+Interstitial cystitis

-From the work cataloged for this record: "Because IC varies so much in symptoms and severity, most researchers believe it is not one, but several diseases.
+From the work cataloged for this LCSH: "Because IC varies so much in symptoms and severity, most researchers believe it is not one, but several diseases.
 In recent years, scientists have started to use the terms bladder pain syndrome (BPS) or painful bladder syndrome (PBS) to describe cases with painful urinary symptoms that may not meet the strictest definition of IC.
 The term IC/PBS includes all cases of urinary pain that can't be attributed to other causes, such as infection or urinary stones.
 The term interstitial cystitis, or IC, is used alone when describing cases that meet all of the IC criteria established by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK)."

 The decision was made to ignore the indications in the paragraph above, that "painful bladder syndrome" is different than "Interstitial cystitis," albeit closely related.
 Instead, "painful bladder syndrome" was added as a UF reference for "interstitial cystitis," in agreement with other sources.

-- Gaura neomexicana sh2013001721
+Gaura neomexicana

-670 U.S. Fish and Wildlife Service, Integrated Taxonomic Information System (ITIS), June 5, 2013: $b (Oenothera coloradensis ssp. neomexicana, synonyms: Gaura neomexicana, New Mexico beeblossom)
+670 ## U.S. Fish and Wildlife Service, Integrated Taxonomic Information System (ITIS), June 5, 2013: ‡b (Oenothera coloradensis ssp. neomexicana, synonyms: Gaura neomexicana, New Mexico beeblossom)

 In the source cited above, Oenothera coloradensis ssp. neomexicana is identified as the "accepted name," while "Gaura neomexicana" is identified as a "synonym (not accepted)."
 However, the decision was made to take the "accepted name" with a grain of salt, since it seems less common than the name found in the other sources.
 Therefore, this "accepted name" was entered as a variant (UF).